 GATE Components at Elementary Schools

-Pull-out Program - An enrichment class taught by a credentialed GATE teacher meets 45-minutes each week starting at the end of August.
-For the 2022-2023 school year, the program is expected to take place in person, depending on LACDPH guidelines for maintaining safe and stable cohorts of students.
+Pull-out Program - An enrichment class taught by a credentialed GATE teacher meets 45 minutes each week starting at the end of August.
 Grades 4, 5, and 6 at each school site have separate sessions.
 Students engage in standards-based interactive lessons, projects, and activities designed to target the four pillars of gifted education: acceleration, depth, complexity, and novelty.
 Students also set goals and gain insight into their learning styles.

 Math Olympiad - Students at all three sites have the opportunity to participate in Math Olympiad--an after-school math competition team for students in 4th through 6th grade.
 This program challenges students who love math and allows them to compete with students across the nation.